FICO Credit Scores Requirements To Qualify For Mortgage Loans

 Below is how your FICO credit score is derived;

-- Length of time consumers have had credit consists of 15% of overall credit score.
+- Length of time consumers has had credit consists of 15% of overall credit score

-- New credit application consists 10% of overall credit score.
+- New credit application consists of 10% of overall credit score

 Always Be Aware Of FICO Credit Scores

-Remember that higher credit scores means lower interest rates which mean saving money.
+Remember that higher credit scores mean lower interest rates which mean saving money.

 - A higher FICO credit score can save thousands of dollars in mortgage interest expense and other interest expense.